Msarawan/kogito-apps/ui-packages/packages/ouia-tools/README.md

 # Kogito-apps Ouia-tools

+**Open Web UI Design Specification for Enabling Automation (OUIA)**.

+The OUIA was designed to assist the various parties involed in web UI construction in creating an easy to use, frustration free experience for QE/QA testers.

 The _ouia-tools_ uses some helper functions to provide ouia support for some repository in kogito-apps.

 ### Install dependencies